“what is life, but a grand adventure”

 Christchurch and The Banks Peninsula

 We wanted to have a quiet night on the coast so we headed to Akoroa on the Banks Peninsula.
 This little town is filled with French restaurants, flags, and signs in the French language.
 The French initially thought they had an agreement with local iwi to settle the area, only to return to find it had already been designated a British sovereignty.
-Apparently the french stuck around for a while regardless of the land’s status.
+Apparently the French stuck around for a while regardless of the land’s status.

 Oamaru and Moeraki

-We woke to Christmas Eve and we were off to enjoy a lazy holiday on the Otago Peninsula, NZ’s wildlife capital.
+We woke to Christmas Eve and we were off to enjoy a lazy holiday on the Otago Peninsula, Aotearoa NZ’s wildlife capital.
 On our way south we stopped to check out the steampunk town of Oamaru and the Moeraki Boulders.
 I am not sure where all of my Oamaru pictures disappeared to, below is all I have saved?
 The town is worth the stop if you have the time.